-If you're running a business in 2026 and your marketing stack only includes traditional SEO tools like Semrush, Ahrefs, or Moz, you have a growing blind spot.
-These tools are excellent at what they were designed for — but they were designed for a world where Google was the primary way people found information.
+If you're running a business in 2026 and your marketing stack only includes SEO tools 2026 staples like Semrush, Ahrefs, or Moz, you have a growing blind spot.
+Traditional SEO is not enough because these tools were designed for a world where Google was the primary way people found information — before SEO beyond Google became a necessity.
+To succeed in the ai search era seo, you need a new generation of tools.

 That world is changing.
 Fast.